-The University's primary prevention and awareness programs for new students (first-year and transfer) include (1) the online Understanding Title IX and Related University Policies training, which provides information about the University's policies and options for reporting and resources and is to be completed prior to the start of classes, and (2) the Cornell Community Essentials program, which offers students an opportunity to learn about the intellectual and social communities on campus as well as the university's community standards, expectations, and the importance of treating each other with respect and ways to navigate life at Cornell, socialize, find balance, deal with setbacks, and take advantage of the multitude of campus resources.
+The University's primary prevention and awareness programs for new students (first year and transfer) is online program Understanding Title IX and Related University Policies training, which provides information about the University's policies and options for reporting and resources and is to be completed prior to the start of classes.
 New undergraduate students are also required to complete an online interactive alcohol education course prior to arriving on campus.

-Incoming graduate and professional students are required to complete Not Anymore for Graduate Students, an online sexual and gender-based harassment, sexual assault, dating and domestic violence, and stalking awareness and prevention educational program that provides options for bystander intervention and information on risk reduction.
-The program is customized with information about University policies and students' rights and resources.
+In Fall 20211, incoming graduate and professional students were required to complete Not Anymore for Graduate Students, an online sexual and gender-based harassment, sexual assault, dating and domestic violence, and stalking awareness and prevention educational program that provides options for bystander intervention and information on risk reduction.
+The program also includes information about University policies and students' rights and resources.
 Ongoing graduate and professional student programming includes interactive seminars and presentations held throughout the year.